 Timing can be tricky any time a client is both buying and selling a home.
-A resale home might fail inspection.
-Bad weather could cause new home construction delays.
-Financing may fall through, either for your client or their existing home’s buyer.
+A lot can go into coordinating closing dates and scheduling a smooth move.
+One little thing can throw off your client’s plans!
+The resale home might fail inspection, or bad weather could cause new home construction delays.

-If your clients want to purchase a new home, but haven’t yet sold their old home, they may be unsure about what they’ll do in the meantime—and odds are good they’ll look to you for advice.
+If your clients are homeowners who want to purchase a new home, they may be unsure about when to put their old home on the market—and odds are good they’ll look to you for advice.
 Here are a few options to share:

 If your clients’ financing isn’t contingent on selling their home, buying new may offer some additional advantages.
-When building a new home from the ground up, buyers can secure a home that fits their needs, taste and budget—without haggling or worrying about competing bids—and enjoy some built-in breathing room during the construction process to get their old home sold.
+When building a new home from the ground up, buyers can secure a home that fits their needs, taste and budget—without haggling or worrying about competing bids.
+Having a home secured can take some stress out of the process.